viromelab/amtDNA-Authenticator/README.md

 ## Features

-* **FALCON Scores:**  Utilizes FALCON to generate similarity scores between the input DNA sequence and a reference database of DNA sequences.
+* **Normalized Relative Compression:**  Utilizes FALCON to generate similarity scores between the input DNA sequence and a reference database of DNA sequences.
 * **Quantitative Features:** Extracts features like relative size, CG content, and N content from the DNA sequences.
 * **Machine Learning Models:** Trains and evaluates different machine learning models (XGBoost, KNN, Neural Network, SVM, Gaussian Naive Bayes) for ancient DNA authentication.
 * **Binary Classification:** Predicts whether a sample is above or below a certain age threshold.